SahilTChaudhary/sahiltchaudhary.github.io/_portfolio/1_planning.md

     -  <p style="text-align: justify;">My role: Implemented the z-height controller, and helped implement PRM-D*.</p>

 * <b>In-Depth</b>
-    *  <p style="text-align: justify;"><b>Introduction</b><br>This project was completed as part of the Planning and Decision Making (16-782) course at CMU.
+    *  <p style="text-align: justify;"><b>Introduction</b><br>This project was completed as part of the Planning and Decision-making in Robotics (16-782) course at CMU.
 The aim of this project was to implement a Lazy PRM-D* global path planner, and compare its performance with an existing KD-RRT-Connect planner.
 The existing planner struggled with dynamic environments and complex terrrains.
 To overcome these drawbacks, we implemented Lazy PRM-D* and compared it with the same.
 Experimental validation showed that our planner generated lower cost paths while maintaining comparable planning times with the existing RRT-Connect approach.</p>

     <div style="text-align:center">
     <img src="/images/spirit.png" alt="spirit" style="width:500;height:300px;">